jest-community/vscode-jest/README.md

 As `jest-editor-support` requires running through Babel, you can run the Babel watcher for all Jest files by running `yarn run watch` inside the Jest root directory.

 Yeah, it's a bit of a process, but we'll be sharing code with the nuclide team and that's worth it IMO.

+### Debugging

+There are two debugging launch configurations defined in `.vscode/launch.json`:
+  * Debug Tests
+  * Launch Extension

+To debug the extension, [change the launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) to **Launch Extension** and start debugging.